89luca89/terrible/README.md

 **Notes:**

 * The volume `/var/run/libvirt/libvirt-sock` is mandatory if you want to run Terrible locally (a local QEMU/KVM instance).
-In this way you directly interact with the QEMU/KVM api, provided by the system (required).
+In this way you directly interact with the QEMU/KVM api, provided by the system (required when **libvirt** is local).

-* The volume `./inventory-test.yml` is to include the inventory inside the container, to deploy the infrastructure (optional).
+* The volume `./inventory-test.yml` is to include the inventory inside the container, to deploy the infrastructure (required if you want to run **terrible** properly ;) ).

-* The volume `~/path/to/vm/images/` is to include the `qcow2` images (previously generated with Packer) inside the container to deploy them (required).
+* The volume `~/path/to/vm/images/` is to include the `qcow2` images (previously generated with Packer) inside the container to deploy them (required when **libvirt** is local).
-* The volume `~/.ssh` is to include your ssh keys into the container and deploy them inside the infrastructure machines (optional).
+* The volume `~/.ssh` is to include your ssh keys into the container and deploy them inside the infrastructure machines (optional in case you want to use your own ssh keys).

 ## Usage